Still got questions?

 All tents are twin share.
 Families of three will be given two tents – if travelling with young children, you’ll also be given an additional mattress or camp bed so that you can stay together.

-Some trips include overnight travel on trains.
+Some trips include overnight train travel.
 Depending on the country, sleeper trains may have two, four or six-berth compartments with bench seats that convert into sleeping bunks.

-We take great care in choosing accommodation, avoiding big chain hotels in favour of locally run establishments offering a unique experience.
-The standard of accommodation varies depending on whether you choose a Basix, Original or Comfort family trip (the style is displayed in the trip page overview).
+We take great care in choosing locally owned and run accommodation.
+We avoid big chain hotels in favour of smaller establishments that offer an authentic experience.
+The standard of accommodation varies depending on whether you choose a Basix, Original, Comfort or Premium family trip.

-Basix family trips include a mix of full or part-camping and two or three-star hotels.
-Some campsites offer creature comforts, while others, like our bush camps in the Okavango Delta, have limited facilities – but it's all part of the fun (not to mention the amazing night skies and wildlife experiences on your doorstep).
+Basix family trips usually include a mix of two or three-star hotels and full or part-camping.
+Some campsites offer creature comforts, while others – like our bush camps in the Okavango Delta – have limited facilities, but it's all part of the fun!
+Not to mention the amazing night skies and wildlife experiences on your doorstep.

-Original family trips include various accommodations including three-star hotels, overnight trains and local lodgings such as homestays.
-Homestays offer a unique opportunity to connect with locals and immerse yourself in the culture.
+Original family trips include a range of accommodations such as three-star hotels, overnight trains and homestays.
+Homestays offer a unique opportunity to immerse your family in the culture.

 We have an allocation of rooms at the hotels we use, and all families will be placed in the same standard of room.
 You're welcome to request an upgrade, but this will need to be arranged directly with the hotel when you arrive for an additional cost.

 We know staying connected and enjoying pool time are important for many families, so we try to use hotels with these features where possible.
-You can see the hotels we use in the itinerary and other important accommodation details in the Essential Trip Information.
+You can see the hotels we use – and other important accommodation details – in the Essential Trip Information.

-Depending on how far off the beaten track the itinerary wanders, there may not be hotels with pools nearby, but we’ll try to find you a freshwater lake or secluded beach where you can cool off.
+Depending on how far off the beaten track the trip wanders, there may not be hotels with pools nearby, but your leader will try to find you a freshwater lake or secluded beach where you can take a dip.

-The physical rating is shown on the trip page.
 We design our trips to be immersive, experiential and inclusive.
 All activities are age-appropriate and can generally be enjoyed by anyone with an average fitness level.
+You’ll find the physical rating on the trip page.

 For families that enjoy a more active adventure, some of our teenage trips have a higher physical rating and include activities like hiking, biking, kayaking or whitewater rafting.
-The distances for these activities are displayed on the itinerary.
+The distances for these activities are in the itinerary.

-All our trips involve some degree of walking, occasionally over uneven walkways and stairs, so contact us if you have any mobility concerns or check the trip page for more information.
+All our trips involve some degree of walking, occasionally along uneven paths and up stairs, so contact us if you have any mobility concerns.

-While we encourage everyone to get involved, it may be possible to opt out of some activities and stay at the hotel or do some independent exploring instead.
+While we encourage everyone to get involved with all activities, it may be possible to opt out of some activities and stay at the hotel or do some independent exploring instead.

 Adults are responsible for their children at all times, so you’ll need to supervise them if they want to opt out.

-Yes, our family experts, many of whom are parents, have crafted the itineraries to keep everyone happy.
-The included activities are designed to entertain both kids and adults, and we try to keep travelling time to a minimum.
+Yes, our trip designers, many of whom are parents, have crafted these itineraries to keep the whole family happy.
+The included activities are designed to entertain both kids and adults.

-There’s also plenty of free time to spend together as a family or explore independently.
-Plus, the kids usually love hanging out with each other, allowing you to have some downtime and enjoy a glass of vino with the other adults.
+We try to minimise time on the road and there’s also plenty of free time to spend together as a family or explore independently.
+Plus, the kids usually love hanging out with each other, allowing you to have some downtime and chat with the adults.

-If you have an allergy, please advise us when booking and we’ll try our best to accommodate this.
-It may be difficult in some restaurants to determine if dishes are 100% allergen-free, so we encourage you to take the same precautions as you would when eating out in your home country.
-Your leader can also provide recommendations and assistance.
+If you have an allergy, please let us when booking and we’ll try our best to accommodate this.
+It may be difficult in some restaurants to determine if dishes are 100% allergen-free, so we encourage you to take the same precautions as you would when eating out at home.
+Your leader can also provide recommendations.

-The Intrepid way of travel means trying to do everything the local way, including eating at local restaurants where menu options may be limited.
+Intrepid-style travel means doing things the local way – including eating at local restaurants where menu options may be limited.
 We understand some kids may find this challenging, so we recommend bringing some of their favourite snacks as a backup.
-If possible, we also recommend trying a few local dishes before leaving home to help them develop familiarity.
+If possible, we also recommend trying a few local dishes before leaving home to get familiar with the flavours.

-We often find that kids are more willing to try new foods on our family trips thanks to exposure to new flavours and dishes, and encouragement from other kids in the group.
+We often find that kids are more willing to try new foods on our family trips thanks to encouragement from other kids in the group.

 While some meals will be included, we don’t include all meals on our trips, so you’ll have some flexibility to eat where you like, particularly in big towns and cities.